hvuhsg/ants/README.md

 The communication class expose tow methods:
 - pull
 - broadcast

-The 'pull' method should return list of state objects from other nodes The 'broadcast' method should transfer your state to other nodes
+The 'pull' method should return list of state objects from other nodes
+The 'broadcast' method should transfer your state to other nodes

-The library implemented for you simple p2p socket server communication for decentralized networking
+The library implemented for you a simple p2p socket server communication for decentralized networking
 ```python
 from ants.communications.socketserver import SocketCommunication